AI Insights score and explanation

 Overview

-The AI Insights Score is a real-time, AI-generated fraud probability score based.
+The AI insights score is a real-time, AI-generated fraud probability score based.
 It detects complex fraud patterns and anomalies that rules might miss while continuously retraining to stay up to date.

-What the AI Insights Score measures
+What the AI Insights score measures

-The AI Insights Score calculates fraud probability on a scale from 0 to 100.
+The AI insights score calculates fraud probability on a scale from 0 to 100.
 A higher score indicates greater risk.

-It is calculated from more than 900 data points, including device fingerprints, behavioural patterns, velocity metrics, consortium signals and digital footprint characteristics.
+It is calculated from more than 900 first-party data points, including device fingerprints, behavioural patterns, velocity metrics, consortium signals and digital footprint characteristics.

 Key capabilities include: